-Exploratory data analysis (EDA) involves using statistics and visualizations to analyze and identify trends in data sets.
+Exploratory Data Analysis (EDA) involves using statistics and visualizations to analyze and identify trends in data sets.
 The primary intent of EDA is to determine whether a predictive model is a feasible analytical tool for business challenges or not.
 EDA helps data scientists gain an understanding of the data set beyond the formal modeling or hypothesis testing task.
-Exploratory data analysis is essential for any research analysis, so as to gain insights into a data set.
-In this article, let’s take a look at the importance, and purpose, and objective of exploratory data analysis that an analyst would want to extract from a data set.
+Exploratory Data Analysis is essential for any research analysis, so as to gain insights into a data set.
+In this article, let’s take a look at the importance, purpose, and objective of Exploratory Data Analysis that an analyst would want to extract from a data set.

 Why Is EDA Important?

 Exploratory Data Analysis is essential for any business.
 It allows data scientists to analyze the data before coming to any assumption.
 It ensures that the results produced are valid and applicable to business outcomes and goals.

 Importance of using EDA for analyzing data sets is: